MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 ms.localizationpriority: medium
 ---

-# Install Sales Copilot add-in for Outlook
+# Install Copilot for Sales add-in for Outlook

 The add-in is installed in Fixed mode by default.
 In a Fixed deployment, users receive the add-in automatically and can't remove it.